An introduction to low carbohydrate management of type 2 diabetes

 During interactive sessions, this well established and CPD-accredited course will cover topics including:

-The role of a low carb diet in preventing, managing and reversing type 2 diabetes
+The role of a low carbohydrate diet in managing and reversing type 2 diabetes

-How to support people in initiating and maintaining a low carb diet
+How to support people in initiating and maintaining a low carbohydrate diet

-Integrating a low carb diet into your diabetes service
+Integrating a low carbohydrate diet into your diabetes service

 Places are limited to ensure an interactive learning experience.

 He left Bournemouth to take up the role of Director of Policy and Programmes at the International Diabetes Federation in Brussels, which he held for over three years.
 He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and has piloted similar interventions in Kenya and Democratic Republic of Congo, as well as delivering training for health professionals from many countries.
 He currently works part time at the Poole Diabetes Centre and has a private clinic at London Medical.